 Aphasia is a disorder that affects the ability to communicate.
 People with aphasia may have difficulty with the expression and/or understanding of language, as well as reading and writing.
-There are 2 types of aphasia: Expressive aphasia: difficulty communicating thoughts through speech and writingReceptive aphasia: problems understanding spoken or written language
+Aphasia can be classified into 2 broad categories.
+Expressive aphasia—difficulty communicating thoughts through speech and writingReceptive aphasia—problems understanding spoken or written language

 Aphasia is caused by an injury to parts of the brain that are involved with language.
 The injury may be the result of: Stroke—most common cause

-Traumatic head injuryGunshot woundBrain tumorBrain infectionNeurodegenerative disordersOther brain conditions
+Traumatic head injuryBrain tumorBrain infectionNeurodegenerative disordersOther brain conditions

 Copyright © Nucleus Medical Media, Inc.

 Aphasia is more common in older people.
-Other factors that may increase your chance of aphasia include: Increasing ageFamily history of aphasiaPrior history of transient ischemic attacks (TIA)—also called mini-strokes
+Other factors that may increase your chance of aphasia include: Increasing ageFamily history of aphasiaPrior history of transient ischemic attacks (TIA)—sometimes referred to as mini-strokes

 Aphasia is a symptom of an underlying problem.
 It may include: